MUG'24

 Aamir Shafi

 Mahidhar Tatineni received his M.S. & Ph.D. in Aerospace Engineering from UCLA.
 He currently leads the User Services group at SDSC as a Computational and Data Science Research Specialist Manager.
 He has led the support of high-performance computing and data applications software on several NSF and UC funded HPC and AI supercomputers including Voyager, Expanse, Comet, and Gordon at SDSC.
-His research interests are in HPC architecture and systems, performance and scalability, benchmarking and HPC middleware.
 He has worked on many NSF funded optimization and parallelization research projects such as MPI performance tuning frameworks, hybrid programming models, big data middleware, and application performance evaluation using next generation communication mechanisms for emerging HPC systems.
-He is co-PI on the NSF funded Expanse HPC system and the National Research Platform projects at SDSC.
+He has also led tutorials on AI, HPC, and Kubernetes topics at several PEARC and SC conferences.
+He is co-PI on the NSF funded Expanse HPC system and the Prototype National Research Platform (PNRP) projects at SDSC.
+He is the PI on a NSF funded category II system Cosmos that will feature AMD Instinct MI300A accelerated processing units (APUs) that feature both CPU and GPU capabilities with a unified memory architecture.

 10:30 - 11:00